fu4303/portfolio-vincentntang/content/posts/20201226-learn-path-react-node/index.md

 Also, if you're coming from a different career, consider building something related to that field.
 It tells a story of how you are transitioning from one career to the next.

-But if you truly don't have any ideas, feel free to add new features to a tutorial project and claim it as your own.
+But if you truly don't have any ideas, feel free to add new features to a tutorial project and make it unique.
 Or, check out these recommendations for ideas:

 - [Github Idea Repo](https://github.com/florinpop17/app-ideas)